suveb/OpenCV-for-Beginners-Tutorial/README.md

 # OPENCV BASIC PROGRAM

-Ans 1.
-The strategy used to implement the programs are provided in jupyter notebook of their respective folders
+1. The strategy used to implement the programs are provided in jupyter notebook of their respective folders

-Ans 2.
-I learned a lot of things, firstly i tried and learned the basic progmming in python then i started OpenCV with python which includes
+2. The Following Topics are covered in the notebooks

         * Drawing geometric shapes
         * Events of Mouse